 If you add a layer with geometry first and then add a geometryless table QGIS still enables on-the-fly reprojection.

 My settings are:

 - Default CRS for new projects: "Don't enable 'on the fly' reprojection'

 - Always start new projects with this CRS: EPSG:21781

 - CRS for new layers "Use project CRS"

 - Enable 'on the fly' CRS transformation is unchecked.

-#9 Updated by R. R. almost 4 years ago
+#9 Updated by R. R. over 5 years ago